tilgnermanuel/iris-app/commands.md

 ### Introduction

-This tutorial walks you through the steps of setting up a simple CI/CD Pipeline using Jenkins und Google Kubernetes Engine (GKE).
-We start by packaging a Flask app in a Docker container to prepare it for deployment.
-Next we set up a Kubernetes cluster and install Jenkins.
-As a final step, we build a Jenkins pipeline and run it.
-The goal is to host a web service, concretely an API on GKE for public access.
+In this tutorial we set up a simple CI/CD Pipeline for a Flask app using Jenkins und Google Kubernetes Engine (GKE) in three steps.
+First, we containerize the app to prepare it for deployment.
+Second, we set up a Kubernetes cluster and install Jenkins.
+Third, we build a Jenkins pipeline and run it.
+The goal is to have our app running on GKE as an API.
+Whenever we make changes to the app code, the new version of the app should automatically be deployed.

 Our starting point is a Flask-based API written by my colleague Jannik.
-This API exposes a K-Nearest Neighbor (KNN) model that provides predictions based on the iris dataset.
-By turning a model into an API, you can make it available to others.
-People can then send an HTTP request to the API with measurements (petal length=4) and get a response ("This most likely is the species Setosa").
+His API exposes a K-Nearest Neighbor (KNN) model that provides predictions based on the iris dataset.
+Turning a model into an API is a quick way to make it available to others.
+People can send an HTTP request to the API with measurements (petal_length=4) and get a response ("This most likely belongs to the species Setosa").
 If you're curious, check out [Jannik's post](https://www.statworx.com/de/blog/how-to-build-a-machine-learning-api-with-python-and-flask/) to learn more.

-Today I want to show you how to take this API and integrate into a CI/CD pipeline using Jenkins which deploys to Kubernetes.
-Both tools can be daunting, especially if you're just starting out deploying your models.
-My hope is to give you a better understanding of the these tools as a well as a simple template that you can tweak for your deployments.
+Our objective is to set up a Jenkins pipeline which deploys this API to Kubernetes.
+Jenkins and Kubernetes can be daunting when first starting out.
+My hope is to give you a better understanding of the these tools and provide you with a template that you can tweak for your deployments.
+This tutorial is geared towards a deployment on Google Cloud Platform (GCP) and uses auxiliary services such as Cloud Source Repositories, Cloud Build and Cloud Container Registry.

+Note: The post uses Flask app, app und API interchangeably.

 ### Dockerizing the app

-For this step I assume that you already have a Flask app (I use the words Flask app, app und API interchangeably here).
-If not, you can just use the one from my GitHub repo.
-It's mostly based on Jannik's app with some small modifications for the purposes of this tutorial.
+For this step, I assume that you already have a Flask app.
+If not, just copy the one from our GitHub repo.
+It's mostly based on Jannik's app with a few changes for the purposes of this tutorial.

 ```bash
 git clone https://...
 ```

-Once you have the app, we can containerize it with Docker.
+Once you have the app, we containerize it with Docker.
 For this we create a Dockerfile.
 To keep the image small, we use the `python:3.7-slim` base image.
 Then we create a new directory in the container and copy our app code including the Python package requirements.
 Using pip, we install all required packages.
-At last, we expose the container on port 8080 and specify the start-up command.
-And done!
+Finally, we expose the container on port 8080 and specify the start-up command.

+Done!
 For an app as simple as ours, that's all we need to do.

-### CI/CD
+### What is CI/CD?

 CI/CD stands for Continuous Integration/Continuous Delivery.
 Continuous integration means developers integrate their code changes with high frequency.
 Continuous development means code is pushed out to production on a regular basis, multiple times a day.
 Both concepts often go together.

 Here we build a CI/CD pipeline which is nothing more that a series of steps taking code from a version control system to a target environment.

+### What is Kubernetes?

+Kubernetes is an open-source container orchestration platform for deploying, managing and scaling containerized applications, workflows and services.
+Google Kubernetes Engine is simply a hosted version of Kubernetes.

+### What is Jenkins?

+Jenkins is an open-source tool that automates the process of building, testing and deploying software.

-### Jenkins
+### How to define a Jenkins Pipeline

-Jenkins is an open-source tool which allows you to automate the process of building, testing and deploying applications to different environments (e.g. Kubernetes).
-A Jenkins Pipeline is specified with the help of a so-called Jenkinsfile and consists of one or more stages.
-Each stage must be completed for the pipeline to succeed.
+A Jenkins Pipeline is defined with a Jenkinsfile and consists of one or more stages.
+Each stage must be completed for the entire pipeline to succeed.

-Below is the pipeline that we use to deploy our app on GKE.
-It has three stages: `Build`, `Test` and `Deploy`.
+The Pipeline we use to deploy our app has three stages: `Build`, `Test` and `Deploy`.
 Each stage is executed in a different container.
-It is good practice to have a stage run in a container which contains all dependencies that the stage requires.
+It is good practice to have a stages run in a clean environment that contains all required  dependencies.

-The `Build` stage uses the `gcloud` to build an image from our Dockerfile and save it to GCP's Container Registry.
-The image tag in this case is dynamic: its version number corresponds to the build number, an environment variable that is available per default in Jenkins.
+The `Build` stage uses the `gcloud` container to build an image from our Dockerfile and save it to GCP's Container Registry.
+The image tag is dynamic: its version number corresponds to the build number, an environment variable that is available per default in Jenkins.

 The `Test`stage uses the image that we just built and tests it using `pytest`.
 Does our API work?
-If our test passes, the stage is successful and we move on.
-A
+If our test passes, the stage is successful and we move on to the next stage.

-The `Deploy`stage at last deploys the app to the Kubernetes cluster running with GKE.
-This requires deployment and service manifest file.
-How to define these files is beyond the scope of this tutorial.
-A good starting point is the Kubernetes homepage.
+The `Deploy`stage deploys the app to the Kubernetes cluster.
+This requires Kubernetes manifest files for the deployment and the load balancer.
+How to define these files is beyond the scope of this tutorial however.
+The Kubernetes homepage provides some great resources however.

-If you're following along, note that pods / containers defined in our Kubernetes manifest have to be runnable from the get-go.
-That is, the initial version of our app  (iris-app:v1) must exist in the Container Registry _before_ the pipeline runs for the first time.
-This is why prior to triggering the pipeline, you once have to build the image manually:
+A caveat: containers defined in our Kubernetes agent (explained shortly) have to be available from the get-go.
+In other words, the initial version of our app  (iris-app:v1) must exist in the Container Registry _before_ the pipeline runs for the first time.
+This is why you once have to build the image manually:

 ```bash
 gcloud builds submit -t gcr.io/sandfox/iris-app:v1
 ```

-Important here is the Kubernetes Plugin `KubernetesEngineBuilder`.
-Here are the arguments in turn:

-* $class: the Google Kubernetes Engine Builder Plugin
-* projectId: the ID of your GCP project (here: sandfox)
-* clusterName: the name of your cluster (here: my-cluster)
-* manifestPattern: the pattern of the Kubernetes manifest to be deployed
-* verifyDeployments: whether to verify the deployments or not
+Let's break down the Jenkins Pipeline, step by step:

+- A declarative pipeline starts with the `pipeline { }` block.
+- The `environment` directive defines environment variables for the pipeline.
+This can be done at the top level, stage level or both.
+Here, we define environment variables that are valid for all steps at the top level.
+- The `agent` section determines where the pipeline or one of its stages runs.
+It must be defined in the top level pipeline block.
+Here, we use the Kubernetes agent which runs stages inside a Pod deployed on a Kubernetes cluster.
+The Pod template is defined within the `kubernetes { }` block using yaml syntax.
+- The `stages`section consists of one or more `stage` directives.
+This is where where most of the action takes place.
+We have three stages: `Build`, `Test`and `Deploy`.
+- The `steps` section specifies one or more steps to be run in a `stage` directive.
+In this case, most steps consists of shell commands in the containers specified by the Kubernetes agent.

 ```groovy
 pipeline {